shubhamagarwal92/shubhamagarwal92.github.io/index.md

 Thereafter, I worked as a <strong>Data Scientist</strong> for 2015-16 in <a href="http://trulymadly.com/">TrulyMaldy Matchmakers Pvt.
 Ltd.</a>, in the online dating domain.

+<h2> My Bio </h2>

+My research mostly focuses on visual grounding (symbol grounding) and context modeling (communicative grounding) in multi-modal visual conversational agents.
+I am interested to build machines that can see and talk.
+My research interests broadly span multi-modal representation and transfer learning for vision and language problems.
+Previously I also explored Natural Language Generation for data-to-text and knowledge grounded multi-modal dialog response generation.
+I was an integral part of Heriot-Watt’s "Alana" submission - finalists to Amazon’s Alexa Prize Socialbot Grand Challenge 2018.
+My submission was also the runner-up for the Visual Dialog Challenge 2018 and E2E NLG Challenge 2017.
+I am an active blogger, often contributing to open-source repositories for the democratization of AI.
+I also co-organized the Workshop on Evaluating NLG Evaluation (EvalNLGEval), served on the Program Committee for NeurIPS and ACL workshops, reviewed for NLP/AI conferences (ICLR, ACL, COLING), and published at top NLP conferences such as ACL, EMNLP, INLG, SIGDial.

 <h2> Visitors on the page - Thank you for visiting! </h2>

 <a href="https://info.flagcounter.com/jc9J"><img src="https://s11.flagcounter.com/map/jc9J/size_l/txt_000000/border_CCCCCC/pageviews_1/viewers_0/flags_0/" alt="Flag Counter" border="0"></a>